nus-cs2113-AY2122S2/ip/docs/README.md

 ### Search for an Existing Task
 Enter a keyword search and EM will show you all the tasks that matches your keyword search.

-### Automatic Saving of Task Data to Local Storage
+### Automatic Saving of Task Data to Local em.Storage
 Whenever you create, update or delete a task, EM will automatically save these changes into a file that is stored locally on your system.
 The file can be found in "../database/database.txt".